Planning Commission defers vote on Brookhaven zoning ordinance rewrite

 After the city was incorporated in 2012, the council adopted DeKalb County’s zoning code.
 The City Council hired Duncan Associates in 2015 to help undertake a zoning rewrite that fit the city’s needs and desires.

-When Mayor John Ernst took office in 2016, he tapped the brakes on the zoning rewrite so the city could conduct a review of the city’s comprehensive plan and hold character area studies for residential neighborhoods.
+When Mayor John Ernst took office in 2016, he halted the zoning rewrite so the city could conduct a review of the city’s comprehensive plan and character area studies for residential neighborhoods.

 Ernst said he heard on the campaign trail numerous complaints from people about developers wanting to build apartments and other high-density projects in the city, particularly around Dresden Drive within the Peachtree Overlay District.

-The mayor and council approved a six-month moratorium on rezoning applications in August 2016 as a response to outcry from the community about applications from developers wanting to build apartments along Dresden Drive and in the Peachtree Overlay District.
+The mayor and council approved a six-month moratorium on rezoning applications in August 2016 as a response to outcry from the community about applications from developers wanting to build apartments in the Peachtree Overlay District.

 During the moratorium, a rewrite of the Peachtree Overlay District was completed to address the concerns about high-density development.
 Character area studies for residential neighborhoods were also undertaken.